tybottorff/bottorffdocs/notes/literature_notes.md

  - GPR120 implicated in regulating metabolism, inflammation
  - DSS (dextran sodium sulfate)-induced colitis model
  - mice
+# Graded expression of the chemokine receptor CX3CR1 marks differentiation states of human and murine T cells and enables cross-species interpretation
+ - **T cell differentiation gradient: more granzyme A/B and perforin produced, less IL-2 produced, more CX3CR1 expressed with more differentiated T cells**
 # Graft-versus-host disease versus graft-versus-leukemia
  - graft-versus-host is characterized by robust T cell activation and proliferation followed by infiltration of host target structures
  - it's less clear to what degree T cell activation and proliferation are required for effective graft-versus-leukemia, so perhaps controlling T cell proliferation can uncouple graft-versus-leukemia from graft-versus host